sowmika1234/Content-Generation/README.md

 # Content-Generation
-Run all the cells to get the working prototype.
+Download Text_generation.ipynb and open it in collab and Run all the cells to get the working prototype.